Acer Predator

 Predator Gaming is a gamer-focused brand and line of computer hardware owned by Acer.
 In 2008, Acer introduced itself in the gaming computer market with a line of desktop computers: the Acer Aspire Predator series, later renamed as Acer Predator.
-The series is characterized by the futuristic computer chassis and high performance.
-In 2016, a complete range of Predator desktops, gaming laptops, tablets and accessories exists.
+The series was initially noted for its distinctive chassis design and performance-focused components.
+Over time, the Predator line expanded to include gaming laptops, tablets, and accessories.

-The range competes with Lenovo's Legion, Dell's G series and Alienware subsidiary, HP's Omen and Asus ROG series.
+The range competes with Lenovo's LOQ series and Legion, Dell's G series and Alienware, BenQ's Mobiuz and Zowie, HP's Victus and Omen, Asus's TUF and ROG.

+The Acer Predator series features high-refresh-rate displays and dedicated cooling systems.
+The series includes models positioned in both the premium and mid-range segments of the gaming laptop market.